Craig Sager: Early life and education

 Sager was born June 29, 1951, in Batavia, Illinois.
 He attended Batavia High School, gaining recognition in 1966 by writing an essay entitled "How and Why I Should Show Respect to the American Flag" for a patriotism contest sponsored by the American Legion.
 Sager's essay was published in the Congressional Record.
-It drew editorial accolades from conservative newspapers around the country for his declaration that he was an "untypical teen" of the silent majority that was not part of any protest movement and "happy we were born in America and not in Havana, Moscow, or Peiping".
+It drew editorial accolades from conservative newspapers around the country for his declaration that he was an "untypical teen" of the silent majority that was not part of any protest movement and "happy we were born in America and not in Havana, Moscow, or Peking".

 Growing up in Batavia, Sager was friends with his basketball teammates Ken Anderson and Dan Issel.
 Greg Issel, Dan's brother, was very close with Sager.
 Anderson became a quarterback in the NFL with the Cincinnati Bengals and was named the NFL Most Valuable Player in 1981.
 Issel became a Naismith Memorial Basketball Hall of Fame basketball player with the Kentucky Colonels and Denver Nuggets.
 Later, Issel said of his Batavia teammates: "What Batavia instilled in all three of us—myself, Kenny and Craig—was a solid work ethic.
 I hope the people of Batavia appreciate how much Batavia meant to Craig and all of us, because we appreciate what Batavia did for us."

 Sager was a 1973 graduate of Northwestern University in Evanston, Illinois, where he earned a bachelor's degree in speech.
 He was a member of the Delta Tau Delta fraternity.
 After little success on the school's football and basketball teams, Sager found his calling by donning the garb of Willie the Wildcat, the school's mascot, for three years—a foreshadowing of his professional sports entertainment career.